ali-hbl/3dfade/README.md

-# Videographer Portfolio – 3RDFade
+# Videographer Portfolio – 3rd Fade

 A modern and responsive portfolio website for showcasing video projects.
 Built with **Next.js**, **TypeScript**, and **Tailwind CSS**.